Does it feel like you have zero control over them?

 When these foods are eliminated from our diet your body can then recognize it no longer needs the protective tolerance and voila the craving gradually dissipates.
 This means no matter how strong a craving is for some particular food (or any substance); if you don't eat that food, the craving will eventually fade allowing for healthy cravings.

-The take away here is that cravings are a language signaling our body that it needs attention.
+The take away here is - cravings are a language signaling our body that it needs attention.

 When we delve into what the particular cravings are saying we can then take steps to both eliminate trouble makers as well as supply the body with necessary building blocks for optimal health.
 Responding accordingly with consumption of the related nutrients via whole foods enables our cravings to assist us in augmenting our health rather than impairing it.

 Here is a list of cravings, related mineral and vitamin deficiencies